NATS 2025 Natural Science Research Methods

 Coordinator Clarissa House Opens in new window

-Description This unit aims to introduce students to the theories and practices underpinning the scientific processes.
+Description This subject aims to introduce students to the theories and practices underpinning the scientific processes.
 Students will learn to identify an issue, review the literature to identify gap(s) and formulate a hypothesis or a question to address the gap(s).
 Students will then explore research methods and designs to safely and ethically conduct an experiment or study to collect data to answer the hypothesis/question.
 They will also learn to analyse and interpret the data and report on the findings of the research in a written format.
-The unit is structured so that lectures will provide theoretical expertise and workshops will reinforce student learning with practical experience.
-This knowledge and skills are essential for stage 3 units and a career in science.
+The subject is structured so that lectures will provide theoretical expertise and workshops will reinforce student learning with practical experience.
+This knowledge and skills are essential for stage 3 subjects and a career in science.

 Discipline Natural and Physical Sciences, Not Elsewhere Classified.

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects LGYA 5920 - Research Communities and their Environments NATS 2028 - Research Methods LGYA 6151 - Animal Research

 Successful completion of 60 credit points at Level 1.

 On successful completion of this subject, students should be able to: